 Step 8: Webpage creation & marketing

 Once everything reads well & looks great, the guide goes for sale.
-That involves writing copy for a new page here, selecting images, sending out emails announcing the new guide, & contacting local agencies.
+That involves writing copy for a new webpage, selecting images, sending out emails announcing the new guide, & contacting local agencies.
 Lisbon is great for that.
 Admittedly, I suck at marketing but I do what I can.
-Word of mouth works wonders.
+Word of mouth works wonders though.

 Step 9: Updates